• Skip to primary navigation

 The River Glaven Fishery Association (RGFA) was established by a small group of Norfolk fly fishermen in the mid-1970s.
 From a small cohort the membership grew to over 80 in the last decade.
 In 2014 the club rewrote its constitution to better reflect the management of the club and, at that time, it was agreed to limit the membership to 75.
-The club runs a membership only scheme; it does not offer day tickets, but there are currently vacancies for full membership.

 Where